sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 make generate
 ```

-Note that you should always run this after you run `godep update` to
+Note that you should always run this after you run `govendor sync` to
 update dependencies.

 Also, sometimes there are erroneous diffs.
 This occurs for a few